gradle/gradle/design-docs/parallel-task-execution.md

 - Given task `:a`, depends on parallelizable tasks (`:b`, `:c`) and non parallelizable task `:d`, `:d` is not executed until `:b` and `:c` have completed
 - Given task `:a`, depends on parallelizable tasks (`:c`, `:d`) and non parallelizable task `:b`, `:c` and `:d` are not executed until `:b` has completed
 - Task type `B extends A` were `A` has annotation, instances of `B` are not executed in parallel

-#### Open questions

-- Should we prefer executing parallel tasks to non parallel?
-Given task `:a`, depends on parallelizable tasks (`:c`, `:d`) and non parallelizable task `:b`, should we prioritize executing `:c` and `:d` because we can do that in parallel?
-- Should we introduce a mechanism for allowing lifecycle tasks like `build`, `check` etc. to be parallel? (i.e. `DefaultTask` instances cannot be parallelizable by default)
-- Should there be a mechanism for the build author (i.e. not task author) to force an instance of a task to not be parallelized?

 ### Suitable tasks of `JavaPlugin` are parallel enabled